 Welcome to the debut of Take Two!
-Every Friday I'll be posting a pair of magic performance videos, accompanied by commentary—in essence a projection of curation.
+Every Friday I'll be posting a pair of magic performance videos, accompanied by commentary—in essence a project of curation.
 I encourage non-magicians to enjoy these clips along with the magic community, as I intend to avoid outright discussion of methods.
 All this is subject to some adjustment over time and experience, but these are the goals at the start.

 Since this is the first installment, I’m actually posting four related video clips, but that won’t generally be the format going forward.